 # Build temporary binary scons p=x11 tools=yes module_mono_enabled=yes mono_glue=no # Generate glue sources bin/godot.x11.tools.64.mono --generate-mono-glue modules/mono/glue ### Build binaries normally # Editor scons p=x11 target=release_debug tools=yes module_mono_enabled=yes # Export templates scons p=x11 target=debug tools=no module_mono_enabled=yes scons p=x11 target=release tools=no module_mono_enabled=yes

-The data directory is a dependency for Godot binaries built with the mono module enabled.
-It contains files that are important for the correct functioning of Godot.
-It must be distributed next to the Godot executable.
+The data directory is a dependency for Godot binaries built with the Mono module enabled.
+It contains important files for the correct functioning of Godot.
+It must be distributed together with the Godot executable.

 Exporter des modèles¶